scholzj/kekspose/README.md

 You can further increase the verbosity by using an extra verbose mode `-vv`.
 This will in addition dump the content of the request and response bodies.
-However, at this point, only the ApiVersions, Metadata, and FIndCoordinator requests and responses are supported 🫣.
+However, at this point, only the ApiVersions, Metadata, and FindCoordinator requests and responses are supported 🫣.

 ## Frequently Asked Questions